antipole2/VDR2/README.md

 #### Calling up the control panel

 When a control panel choice has been made, the panel is no longer displayed.
 All that is visible is the parked console.
 To summon up the control panel - perhaps to start, stop of pause recording, you click on the console's close button.

-(This seems counter-intuitive but that is how it is.)
+(This may seem counter-intuitive but that is how it is.)

 ## Installing the script

+You need the JavaScript plugin v3 or later.

-1. Copy this URL to your clipboard (copy link - do not follow it) - `https://raw.githubusercontent.com/antipole2/VDR2/main/vdr2.js`
+1. Copy this URL to your clipboard (copy the link - do not follow it) - `https://raw.githubusercontent.com/antipole2/VDR2/main/vdr2.js`
 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.
 3. Choose `Run` to start the script.